ceciliacase/money-coach-website/_posts/2017-11-22-Envelope-Budgeting.md

 tags: budgeting technique
 ---

-I have a theory why people have trouble keeping a budget going, and it starts with two words -- Forecasting and Rigidity.
-Think about how you probably budget (if you budget at all).
+Why do people have trouble starting and using a budget?
+I think it starts with two words -- Forecasting and Rigidity.
+Think about how you probably budget (if you budget).
 Maybe you take a piece of paper (or a spreadsheet, or Mint.
 It doesn't matter the tool, just the method) and write something like this

 <!--more-->